-Rent, food, health insurance, free time activities are expenses students need to be prepared for.
-As an international student, you will spend something between 950 – 1200 EUR per month for a moderate lifestyle, of course, there is no limit so far you got money.
+Rent, food, health insurance, and free time activities are expenses students need to be prepared for.
+As an international student, you will spend something between 950 EUR – 1,200 EUR per month for a moderate lifestyle; of course, there is no limit so far you got money.

-Renting a room is expensive, most probably you won’t find any under 400 EUR per month, 450-500 EUR is typical rate.
+Renting a room is expensive; you probably won’t find any under 400 EUR per month; 450-500 EUR is the typical rate.

-Groceries on average are costly in Austria to compare to its neighbors.
-To save money you can opt for discounter like Hofer or Lidl, Austrian brand Spar also ok.
+Groceries, on average, are costly in Austria compared to its neighbors.
+To save money you can opt for discounters like Hofer or Lidl, Austrian brand Spar is also ok.

 The student card will give you many discounts such as a yearly or monthly public transportation ticket, gym, cultural events, museums, etc.

-Vienna has the highest quality of living in Europe
+Vienna has the highest quality of life in Europe

-For 10 years Vienna has been awarded as the city with the highest quality of living in Europe and even in the world.
-This ranking considers a variety of factors including standards of schools, crime levels, recreation options and even climate.
+For 10 years, Vienna has been awarded as the city with the highest quality of life in Europe and even in the world.
+This ranking considers a variety of factors, including standards of schools, crime levels, recreation options, and even climate.

 In fact, Austria ranks above the average in income and wealth, jobs and earnings, housing, health status, subjective well-being, personal security, social connections, environmental quality, and education and skills.

-The level of quality of living is an important factor when picking a city to study abroad.
-There are also over 130,000 students in Vienna, making it an amazing place to study and live, currently, it’s on the place 11 in the most recent Best Student Cities index.
+The quality of living is an essential factor when choosing a city to study abroad.
+There are also over 130,000 students in Vienna, making it an amazing place to live; currently, it’s in place 11 in the most recent Best Student Cities index.

-Moreover, Vienna has a rich cultural heritage and so it’s a popular travel destination.
-If you want to be in the international atmosphere capital of Austria it’s a place to be.
-Most students are happy and to live and study in the cultural and financial megapolis.
+Moreover, Vienna has a rich cultural heritage, so it’s a popular travel destination.
+If you want to be in the international atmosphere capital of Austria, it’s a place to be.
+Most students are happy to study in the cultural and financial megapolis.

 However, the rest of Austria is great for students too.
-Innsbruck, Graz and Salzburg being an incredible place to live as a student!
-The universities there hosted a variety of educational and recreational events all semester which made meeting people really easy.
+Innsbruck, Graz, and Salzburg are incredible places to live as a student!
+The universities host various educational and recreational events all semester, making meeting people easy.

 Don’t mix Austrians and Germans

-Some people might think Austrian folk and German are the same, kinda same countries, history, language, food, appearance.
-But Austrians will throw a stone in you if they hear this statement.
+Some people might think Austrian folk and German are the same.
+Countries have very similar history, traditions, language, food, people’s appearance, etc. But Austrians will throw a stone at you if they hear this statement.

 They are proud of not being Germans.
 Somehow Germans don’t have a good reputation in Austria, although they are accepted in society as anyone else.

-It’s important to realize that Germany and Austria are two different countries and so people.
-Austrians have their own traditions and a clearly distinguishable culture, and it definitely annoys the locals if you group them in with Germany.
+It’s important to realize that Germany and Austria are two different countries, and so are people.
+Austrians have their own traditions and distinct culture.

-Austria located more down on the south hence people are more relaxed, chilled, warmer.
-They appreciate family over the work, which also makes them different to germans.
-There are especially big differences between Germans from the north and Austrians.
+Austria is located more down in the south; hence people are more relaxed, chilled, and warmer.
+They appreciate family over work, which also makes them different from Germans.
+There are huge differences between Germans from the north and Austrians.

-Culture is big in Austria, there are many kinds of it such as opera, fine art, music, galleries, theaters, stunning architecture.
-There are so many well preserved UNESCO World Heritage sites, for example, the entire Old Town in Salzburg is one of them.
+Culture is big in Austria.
+The city has fantastic opera, fine art, music, galleries, theaters, and stunning architecture.
+There are many well-preserved UNESCO World Heritage sites; for example, the entire Old Town in Salzburg is one of them.

-The student card will provide you discounts for most cultural attractions, so be sure you take advantage of it.
+The student card will give you discounts for most cultural attractions, so be sure you take advantage of it.

-Viennese Baroque architecture most impressive in the country with its palaces, cathedrals, museums.
-Vienna is the capital of classical music, both locals and tourists enjoy listen to some compositions of Beethoven, Klimt, and Mozart.
+Viennese Baroque architecture is most impressive in the country with its palaces, cathedrals, and museums.
+Vienna is the capital of classical music; both locals and tourists enjoy listening to some compositions of Beethoven, Klimt, and Mozart.

-The city has incredible museums and some amazing music venues – including the world-famous Vienna State Opera House, where thousands of visitors flock each year to see world-class musical performances.
+The city has incredible museums and some fantastic music venues – including the world-famous Vienna State Opera House, where thousands of visitors flock each year to see world-class musical performances.

-Another culture you will notice while living in Austria is a coffee culture.
-This drink is the most appreciated one, you will see people drink it all the time, everywhere.
+Another culture you will notice while living in Austria is coffee culture.
+This drink is the most appreciated one; you will see people drink it all the time, everywhere.
 They even have coffee automates located on each corner of the city, especially in public places.

-Viennese coffee houses are the special one, they considered to be an institutions, loved by locals and tourists alike, for providing a space for discussions or reading a newspaper.
+Viennese coffee houses are special ones; they are considered to be institutions, loved by locals and tourists alike for providing a space for discussions or reading a newspaper.

-In the wintertime Christmas markets is the place where people meet each other for a cup of warm Glühwein (mulled wine), spend after-work evening or afternoons on the weekend.
+In the wintertime, the Christmas market is where people meet each other for a cup of warm Glühwein (mulled wine), and spend after-work evenings or afternoons on the weekend.

-You will fall in love with this fairy tale events.
-Almost each small and big city organizes it starting from the end of November up to Christmas day.
+You will fall in love with these fairy tale events.
+Almost every small and big city organizes it from the end of November to Christmas day.

 Mountains, lakes, and forests are hard to avoid in Austria.
-It’s a big part of local life here, people love to spend weekends, summer and winter days on nature.
-The most popular activities are hiking, skiing, and snowboarding, cycling and mountain biking.
+It’s a big part of local life here; people love to spend weekends, summer, and winter days in nature.
+The most popular activities are hiking, skiing, snowboarding, cycling, and mountain biking.

-Thanks to the geographical location nature of the neighbors also very attractive for Austrians, they often go on short trips to Italy, Slovenia, Hungary, and Germany, Switzerland.
+Thanks to the geographical location, the nature of the neighbors is also very attractive for Austrians; they often go on short trips to Italy, Slovenia, Hungary, and Germany, Switzerland.

-Innsbruck on another hand is perfect place for students who want to embrace all mountain sports which are even possible to imagine.
+Innsbruck, on the other hand, is a perfect place for students who want to embrace all mountain sports, which are even possible to imagine.
 You can go hiking, rock climbing, mountain biking, paragliding, skiing, and snowboarding – mountains located just 5 minutes away.

-Another good destination for outdoor lovers is region Vorarlberg, which located on the border with Switzerland hence Swiss alps are waiting for you.
-Moreover, it also has a border with Lichtenstein which invites to discover many beautiful spots.
+Another good destination for outdoor lovers is the region Vorarlberg, which is located on the border with Switzerland; hence the Swiss alps are waiting for you.
+Moreover, it also has a border with Lichtenstein which invites you to discover many beautiful spots.

 Finding accommodation isn’t easy

-If you coming to Austria as part of the Erasmus exchange, the university might provide you a dormitory but not always, in fact, most universities don’t even have on-campus housing.
+If you are coming to Austria as part of the Erasmus exchange, the university might provide you with a dormitory but not always; in fact, most universities don’t even have on-campus housing.

-In Austria, people prefer to live in detached houses than in apartments, which makes the search for students even more difficult, only 7% of people live in apartments.
+In Austria, people prefer to live in detached houses than in apartments, making searching for students even more difficult; only 7% of people live in apartments.

-Accommodations in the capital city of Vienna are expensive, but still quite affordable compared with other popular for students cities.
-The average rent for a one-bedroom apartment in Vienna’s city center is 846 EUR while you would pay 963 EUR for the same flat in Barcelona and 1,194 EUR in Paris.
+Accommodations in the capital city of Vienna are expensive but still relatively affordable compared with other popular student cities.
+The average rent for a one-bedroom apartment in Vienna’s city center is 846 EUR, while you would pay 963 EUR for the same flat in Barcelona and 1,194 EUR in Paris.

-Do your research ahead of time before you come to Austria, so you won’t spend much on hotels or Airbnb while looking for long term accommodation.
+Do your research before you come to Austria, so you won’t spend much on hotels or Airbnb while looking for long-term accommodation.

 Learning some German is advisable

-First of all, you can live in Austria without speaking German, it’s perfectly fine, especially in the case of the exchange semester.
+First of all, you can live in Austria without speaking German; it’s perfectly fine, especially if you are there only for the exchange semester.
 If you decide to study a full degree program here, learning German is VERY advisable.

-Not because people won’t understand you, but more because of general well being.
-I can’t emphasize it enough that for full integration in society, a comfortable life you should speak and understand at least some german.
+Not because people won’t understand you, but more because of general well-being.
+I can’t emphasize enough that for full integration into society and comfortable life, you should speak and understand at least some german.
 Do you really need these awkward situations all the time?

-Usually, you can sort of getting by with English but you need to understand that you are missing a huge part of the experience.
+Usually, you can get by with English, but you need to understand that you are missing a massive part of the experience.
 Luckily, many Austrians, especially the younger ones, speak at least a bit of English.

 The country also has a good tourism market, so locals won’t be shocked if you ask them for directions in English.
 In urban Austria, not just Vienna, you can actually live without German.

-But if you decide to move to a “rural” Austria you can get in trouble.
-Austria is not the same as the Netherlands or Scandinavic countries, where everyone young and old can speak good English.
+But if you decide to move to “rural” Austria, you can get in trouble.
+Austria is not the same as the Netherlands or Scandinavic countries, where everyone, young and old, can speak good English.

 Furthermore, a lot of jobs require German AND English language fluency.
-Also, most of the courses in Bachelors’ are taught in German.
-Primarily, only a few colleges offer courses in English, like some Universities of Applied Sciences, few Public and Private Universities.
+Also, most of the bachelor’s courses are taught in German.
+Only a few colleges offer courses in English, like some Universities of Applied Sciences and a few public & private universities.

-If your plan is just to finish a degree in Austria and go back to home country than, probably, learning german won’t be that essential for you.
+If you plan to finish a degree in Austria and return to your home country, then, probably, learning german won’t be that essential for you.

 You can count big cities on the one hand

-Austria isn’t the cosmopolitan country it has just 8 million inhabitants, the same as the population of London.
+Austria isn’t a cosmopolitan country.
+It has just 8 million inhabitants, the same as the population of London.
 You will enjoy quietness and peace while studying in any place in Austria because even the capital Vienna is a relatively calm city.

-It’s just something you want to be aware of if you love hustle-bustle, big city life than Austria isn’t a place for you, better will be looking into Berlin, Paris, Budapest or Madrid.
+If you love hustle-bustle, big city life, then Austria isn’t a place for you; it is better to look into Berlin, Paris, Budapest, or Madrid.
 They are all great for international students.
+It’s just something you want to be aware of.